 Save the data file Dairy Process Full Homogenize 40MM kg per yr_May 2013 from the e-mail attachment into your Documents file.
 Open the program by clicking on the SuperPro Designer v 8.5 icon.
 To view the process flow sheet, click on “Open another process file” and then the icon on the right to locate the Dairy Process Full Homogenize 40MM kg per yr_May 2013.
 A flow sheet for the Fluid Milk Process that has already been modeled will open up.

-We began modeling the milk processing plant by developing a flow diagram (see Figure 1 in Appendix 1).
+We began modeling the milk processing plant by developing a flow diagram (see FIGURE 1 in Appendix 1).
 The icons represent the equipment unit operations in the fluid milk process.
 The connecting lines indicate the direction in which the streams flow and allow the user to keep track of the streams and components throughout the process model.
 Stream characteristics include flow rate, temperature, pressure, physical state and components in the stream.
-SuperPro Designer features a user-friendly interface (see Figure 2 in Appendix 1) that the user can just point-and-click to modify the values in the flow sheet.
+SuperPro Designer features a user-friendly interface (see FIGURE 2 in Appendix 1) that the user can just point-and-click to modify the values in the flow sheet.
 The interface is very similar to other MS Windows applications.

 For each unit operation, the simulator includes a mathematical model that performs material and energy balance calculations.
 Based on the material balances, it performs equipment sizing calculations.
 The initialization of operations is done through the appropriate dialog windows by double-clicking the unit operation icon to specify the process parameters.
 Users can adjust the process parameters according to their plant data.
 SuperPro Designer includes more than 140 unit operations to meet the needs of most processes.